Calochortus raichei: Description

 Calochortus raichei is a perennial herb from a membranous coated bulb, producing a stem which is typically 2 - 5 dm tall, but can reach 1 meter tall in some years.
-The gray basal leaf is up to 40 centimeters long, typically withered at flowering; there may be smaller leaves farther up the stem.
+The gray basal leaf is up to 40 centimeters long, typically withered at flowering; there may be smaller leaves higher up the stem.
 The herbage of the plant is generally very waxy in texture.

 The inflorescence typically bears only one or two nodding flowers as the side branches usually do not develop, but in favored sites the side branches may produce additional flowers (3 - 12), spherical in shape with their petal tips touching.
 The three sepals are about 2 centimeters long and dull tan to greenish, and the three petals about 4 centimeters in length and yellow,.
 Both sepals and petals age to orange-bronze.
 The petals are coated inside and fringed with hairs.
 The fruit is an angled capsule around 3 -5 centimeters long containing dark brown seeds.